Memory-Agents/memory-agents/README.md

 **Copy environment vars**

-WARNING: env.local SHOULD NEVER BE USED FOR PRODUCTION.
+WARNING: env.example SHOULD NEVER BE USED FOR PRODUCTION.

-`cp .env.local .env`
+`cp .env.example .env`

 **Start containers**